 Skip to main content

-How to File for Expungement in Oregon -- Step by Step
+How to file for expungement in Oregon

 This guide explains how the law works in general terms.
 Whether you qualify depends on your specific record, and a judge makes the final call.
 If your situation is complicated — multiple convictions, charges in multiple states, or a previous denial — consulting a lawyer who handles expungement is worth the cost of a consultation.